1. Use Pots to set money aside for different things

 Create multiple Pots for different purposes, and add money to each of them.
 You can use Pots to work towards all your savings goals, big and small – whether you’re preparing for a rainy day, planning a holiday, or saving up for a treat.

-Just head to the Account tab in your app to create a new Pot.
+Just head to the Account tab in your app to create a new Pot, or tap the button below on your phone.

 2. Earn interest on your savings